turingschool/launch-curriculum/module3/Projects/PairProject.md

 As you work, it will be helpful to review the [Git for Pairs Lesson](/module2/lessons/Week2/GitForPairs).

-## Create your MVC Application
+## Set Up your MVC Application

-In order to get started with the project, one partner will need to create the initial project structure so that it can be pushed to GitHub for collaboration.
-For this section, one partner will drive and the other partner will navigate.
+In order to get started with the project

-1. Create a new MVC Application
-2. Install the packages you need to:
-    * use PostgreSQL as your database
-    * use snake_case naming conventions for your database tables
-3. Create your database context object
-4. Commit your work and push to GitHub
+1. One partner will fork this [starter repo](https://github.com/turingschool-examples/Launch_CoffeeShop)
-5. Add your partner as a collaborator
+2. Add your partner as a collaborator
+3. The other partner will accept the collaboration invitation
+4. Both partners will clone the forked repository

 From here on, you should not work on the `main` branch directly.
 Keep an eye on the notes to ensure you are creating and working on the appropriate branches!